audreyfeldroy/cookiecutter-pypackage/README.rst

 --------

 * Testing setup with ``unittest`` and ``python setup.py test`` or ``pytest``
-* Travis-CI_: Ready for Travis Continuous Integration testing
+* Cicleci_: Ready for Circleci Continuous Integration testing, flake8 and deployment
-* Tox_ testing: Setup to easily test for Python 3.6, 3.7, 3.8
 * Sphinx_ docs: Documentation ready for generation with, for example, `Read the Docs`_
 * bump2version_: Pre-configured version bumping with a single command
 * Auto-release to PyPI_ when you push a new tag to master (optional)
 * Command line interface using Click (optional)
+* Readme and Contributing guidelines and code of conduct from pyfar
+* add minimum python version and create supported versions in setup.py and .circleci/conf automaticly

 .. _Cookiecutter: https://github.com/cookiecutter/cookiecutter